taylorconor/Attempy/README.md

 Scripts can be filled in inside all action boxes.

 ###Resources
 Resources can be filled in in all action boxes.
 Resources are broken down into requires, provides and tools.
 Each field is filled in separately.
+To access double click on action, fill in required details then click submit.

 ###Agents
 Agents can  be filled in in all action boxes.
+To access double click on action, fill in required details then click submit.

 ###Predicates
-Predicates can be added in Resources and Agents.
+Predicates can be added in Resources (requires, provides & tools) and Agents.

+###Agent Coloured Actions
+Actions will be coloured based on the agents associated with them.
+If multiple agents are associated with an action multiple colours will be applied to that action in a linear gradient.

+###Syntax Enforcement
+The design of boxes and arrows makes illegal syntax impossible.
+Syntax is enforced on the input fields in that incorrect names (that do not begin with a letter or '_' are not allowed) and attributes cannot exist without resources.
+If an incorrect value is entered in a field the data will not be allowed to be submited and an error message will appear.

 ###Basic PML Display
 This generated a JSON representation of the PML source for use with the boxes and arrows component.
 Unit tests for this are run by running make test.
 Basic implementation of it currently present.